open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 If you want to set up video conference service with SVT-HEVC Encoder on Ubuntu 18.04 LTS.
 See [Deploy SVT-HEVC Encoder Library](#Conferencesection2_3_6) section for more details.

-If you want to set up video conference service powered by GPU-accelerated OWT server through Intel® Media SDK, please follow the below instructions to install server side SDK on CentOS* 7.6 where the video-agents run.
+If you want to set up video conference service powered by GPU-accelerated OWT server through Intel® Media SDK, please follow the below instructions to install server side SDK where the video-agents run.

 If you are working on the following platforms with the integrated graphics, please install Intel® Media SDK.
 The current release is fully tested on MediaSDK 2018 Q4(https://github.com/Intel-Media-SDK/MediaSDK/releases/tag/intel-mediasdk-18.4.0).